TikTok: Addiction and mental health

 Since 2021, it has been reported that accounts engaging with contents related to suicide, self-harm, or eating disorders were shown more similar videos.
 Some users were able to circumvent TikTok filters by writing in code or using unconventional spelling.
 The company has faced multiple lawsuits pertaining to wrongful deaths.
 TikTok said it is working to break up these "rabbit holes" of similar recommendations.
-U.S. searches for eating disorder receive a prompt that offers mental health resources.
+US searches for eating disorder receive a prompt that offers mental health resources.

 In 2021, the platform revealed that it will be introducing a feature that will prevent teenagers from receiving notifications past their bedtime.
 The company will no longer send push notifications after 9 pm to users aged between 13 and 15.
 For 16 to 17 year olds, notifications will not be sent after 10 pm.
 In March 2023, TikTok announced default screen time limits for users under the age of 18.
 The Wall Street Journal has reported that doctors experienced a surge in reported cases of tics, tied to an increasing number of TikTok videos from content creators with Tourette syndrome.
 Doctors suggested that the cause may be a social one as users who consumed content showcasing various tics would sometimes develop tics of their own, akin to mass psychogenic illness.

 In May 2024, Nebraska Attorney General Mike Hilgers filed a lawsuit against TikTok for allegedly harming minors' mental health through an algorithm designed to be cultivate compulsive behavior.
-In October 2024, U.S. senators Richard Blumenthal and Marsha Blackburn requested that TikTok turn over "all documents and information" related to child safety disclosures that were uncovered by NPR and Kentucky Public Radio.
+In October 2024, US senators Richard Blumenthal and Marsha Blackburn requested that TikTok turn over "all documents and information" related to child safety disclosures that were uncovered by NPR and Kentucky Public Radio.

 As of March 2025, strong scientific understanding of TikTok's effects on user's mental health "remains elusive".
 A 2025 meta-analysis found that use of TikTok was correlated with symptoms of anxiety and depression, with stronger links in females and users under 24 years old.
 In November 2025, French prosecutors opened a probe into TikTok, citing concerns that its algorithms could push vulnerable young people to suicide.

+The Ministry of Education (Taiwan) has warned against the harmful impact of TikTok and related app RedNote on body image and ensuing self harm related to weight loss especially in teenagers.
+Civil society groups warn that these apps push users down "rabbit holes" and then surround them in an "information cocoon".